 Pearls have been synonymous with elegance, class, and versatility, and are appropriate for almost any occasion.
 Have you ever wondered how these beauties are formed?
-When a foreign body or disturbance enters the shell of an oyster, it reacts by going in to defensive mode.
-The oyster begins to secrete a smooth, hard crystal like substance called nacre around the irritant in order to protect itself.
+When a foreign body or disturbance enters the shell of an oyster, it reacts by going into defensive mode.
+The oyster begins to secrete a smooth, hard crystal-like substance called nacre around the irritant in order to protect itself.
 As long as the irritant remains within the oyster’s body, the oyster will continue to secrete nacre around it, layer upon layer.
-As a result, we receive the gift a beautiful and lustrous gem that is a pearl.
+As a result, we receive the gift of a beautiful and lustrous gem that is a pearl.

 Saltwater pearls are cultivated in the ocean.
 Their growing time takes between 6 to 18 months.
 For this process the slower the growing period the better the nacre coats.
 It appears smoother and even.